de-Manzanares/EzTeX/README.md

 I am writing this for my friends who, in spite of my attempts at persuasion, see no need to learn LaTeX.
 After all, their lab reports don't have *too* much math in them.

-So far, we have a partial lexical analyzer.
+So far, we have a partial lexical analyzer and a partial translator ...
-EzTeX is not yet functional - I still need to get around to writing the parser and code generator.
+Together, they make a partial source-to-source compiler! (transpiler)

+EzTeX can handle expressions void of parentheses and at most a single '/' character.
+EzTeX can also recognize all characters of the greek alphabet (excluding those characters with latin analogues e.g. A, B, E etc.).